chstorb/Fritz/README.md

 ## Testing

 You can find the project Fritz.Test with many unit tests in this repository.
-These tests are useful for learning how to write your own code.
+These tests are useful for learning how to write your own code using Fritz#.
 You can see how they are structured, what they test, and how they report the results.

 ```csharp